-Combining these two approaches is ideal: if you give 10 times more and 10 times more effectively then you've increased your impact a hundredfold.
+Combining these two approaches is ideal: if you give 10 times more and 10 times more effectively then you've increased your impact by 100 times!
 Impact multiplication is a really powerful force.

 For more on this topic, I recommend that you check out Giving What We Can's effective giving recommendations.

 Another way to multiply your impact is to influence others through social proof.
 This is the well-established psychological phenomenon that people tend to do what they see others doing.
 Because as humans, we are incredibly social animals.

 If everyone kept their giving private, most people would think that giving isn't normal.
 On the other hand, giving publicly can influence others to follow your behaviour.

 By being public (but not boastful) about your giving decisions — for example by making a giving pledge — you can help create a social norm where people give more, and give more effectively.

 Take the view of giving over your lifetime.
 Ask yourself what will be sustainable.
 Because you don't want to end up like George Price, and you don't want to give too much too soon if it causes you to burn out and stop giving.

 Take the time to plan your giving.
 Think carefully about how much you want to give and how you are going to do it.